Azure/aaz/Commands/apic/api/deployment/_create.md

 # [Command] _apic api deployment create_

-Create a new API deployment.
+Create a new API deployment or update an existing API deployment.

 ## Versions